spectrocloud/librarium/content/docs/04-clusters/1-new-clusters/02-eks.md

 </Tabs>

 <InfoBox>
-Ensure that the role created encompasses all the policies defined above.
+Ensure that the role created contains all the policies defined above.
 </InfoBox>

 <InfoBox>
-These policies cannot be used as an inline policy, as it exceeds the 2048 non-whitespace character limit by AWS.
+These policies cannot be used as an inline policy, as they exceed AWS' 2048 non-whitespace character limit.
 </InfoBox>

 <InfoBox>